charlespascoe/project-management-system-client/design/crc.md

   * Triggers the Log Work dialogue
   * Assign the task to the current user (if it hasn't already been assigned)
   * Change the task's state
-  * Navigates to the Edit Task page
+  * Navigates to the Edit Task view
-  * Navigates to the View Task page
+  * Navigates to the View Task view
   * Toggles the details panel
 * Collaborators
   * Response